kreier/ml/deepseek/README.md

 ### 7b model based on qwen 7B

+The website states that it requres 4.7 GB, running on a GPU it uses 6.0 GB.
+For the 29 layers are 5.6 GiB required.
+With 7.62 B parameters we get 83 tokens/s.

 ### 8b model based on llama 8B

+The website states that it requres 4.9 GB, running on a GPU it uses 5.8 GB.
+For the 33 layers are 5.4 GiB required.
+With 8.03 B parameters we get 79 tokens/s.

 ### 14b model based on qwen 14B

 The website staes 9.0 GB for the Q4_K_M model, while `ollama ps` states 10 to 16 GB.
 Splitting up less increases performance.
+The model has 49 layers.

 | `ollama ps` | memory_required | token/s | offload layers | CPU/GPU | GB GPUs |
 |:-----------:|:---------------:|--------:|:--------------:|---------|---------|